realworldocaml/book/book/variants/README.md

 val not_ : 'a expr -> 'a expr = <fun>
 ```

-By the way, all of this focus on simplifying constants may seem
-pointless.
-Why would someone write a filter with constant values in
-it anyway?
-But sometimes you want to specialize your boolean
-expression for a particular context, e.g., you might want to apply
-your mail filters to a collection of messages for a particular
-recipient.
-That might allow you to conclude that some base predicates
-are either always true or always false, and so you can convert those
-terms to constants, at which point, simplification can reduce the size
-of your overall expression, making it cheaper to evaluate.

-In any case, we can now write a simplification routine that is based
+We can now write a simplification routine that is based on the
-on the preceding functions.
-Note that this function is recursive, in
+preceding functions.
+Note that this function is recursive, in that it
-that it applies all of these simplifications in a bottom-up way across
+applies all of these simplifications in a bottom-up way across the
-the entire expression.
+entire expression.

 ```ocaml env=main
 # let rec simplify = function